Get Tech Tips

 Millivolt furnaces operate using a thermopile to power the system.
 A thermopile is simply multiple thermocouples.
 Some millivolt systems will also use a thermocouple for flame safety.
 Under load, a thermopile should operate at no less than 190MV.

-Please refer to the wiring diagram while reading the information below.
+Please refer to the following wiring diagram while reading the information underneath it:

 You're going to feed 120v to the transformer.
 This is what will be used to create the 24v for the thermostat.

-Wire your hot side of the 24v transformer to R on the Wi-Fi thermostat.
+Wire the hot side of the 24v transformer to R on the Wi-Fi thermostat.

 Connect W on the thermostat to one side of the relay coil.
 On the other side of the coil, you'll add C from the thermostat and common wire of the transformer.